Subject Intent Statements

 PE

 Each week, we encourage and motivate all children to participate in one hour of indoor PE and one hour of outdoor PE through a broad curriculum.
 Children enjoy taking part in dance, gymnastics, core skills and a range of sports, with a continued focus on coordination, teamwork and great sportsmanship skills.
-Swimming is also an important part of our curriculum for year 4 and this is taught during the spring term at a local pool.
+Swimming is also an important part of our curriculum for Year 4 and this is taught during the spring term at a local pool.
 These lessons are once a week for 6 weeks where the children are split into groups to build on their swimming skills.
 To support our teaching and learning, we use ‘PE Passport’ - an app based portal which allows teachers to follow and adapt lessons accordingly, as well as collect evidence.
-Please click here for an overview of units covered.
+Please see below for an overview of units covered.

 Pupils also have a wide range of opportunities to attend competitive events and tournaments outside of school through the Redborne School Sports Partnership.
 This is a brilliant opportunity to compete with other local schools and further foster our sportsmanship skills.
 Additionally, we are also very well equipped with the resources we have available to support our learning; Roecroft has two outdoor playgrounds, a sports hall, a sports field, outdoor gym equipment and a trim trail.